nasa/fprime/docs/UsersGuide/guide.md

 and overhead to develop such systems.

 This guide is intended to expose the features of F´ and seek to allow users and developers to take advantage of all F´ has to offer.
-It is broken down into five documentation sections:
+It is broken down into four documentation sections:
-- Getting Started
 - User's Manual
 - Best Practices
 - Developer Documentation
-- API

-**The Getting Started** section points initiates to all the items needed to get up and running with F´.
-Since these are often needed before a user searches for a user's guide, this section merely links to the stand-alone version of those items.

 **The User's Manual** section helps users of this framework understand the concepts of F´ and build more complex projects using the Framework.
 It is where users should go to understand more about what is possible in F´.